-The Bonds have been rated "AA+" and the Notes have been rated "SP-1+" by Standard & Poor's Corporation ("S&P").
+The Bonds have been rated "AA+" by Standard & Poor's Corporation ("S&P").
 The Town furnished the rating agency certain information and materials, some of which may not have been included in this Official Statement.
-The rating, if obtained, will reflect only the views of the rating agency and an explanation of the significance of the rating may be obtained from such rating agency.
+The rating reflects only the views of the rating agency and an explanation of the significance of the rating may be obtained from such rating agency.
 There is no assurance that the rating will continue for any given period of time or that it will not be revised or withdrawn entirely if in the judgment of such rating agency, circumstances so warrant.
-A revision or withdrawal of the rating may have an effect on the market price of the Town's bonds and notes, including the Bonds and the Notes.
+A revision or withdrawal of the rating may have an effect on the market price of the Town's bonds and notes, including the Bonds.